DaniilBaldin/NorthwindTraders/README.txt

 Get orders from database with pagination.
 Limit = 20 items on page.
 Page in query params.

 // method: GET - https://northwind-traders-app.herokuapp.com/order?id=(1..n)
-Get order info from database by id.
+Get order info and products in order from database by id.
 Id in query params.

                 PRODUCTS